 What does 2/5 Stars Mean? (a.k.a How I Decide My Rating Criteria)

 Some sites use a rating scale from 0-10; other sites merely use a thumbs up or thumbs down score (Netflix – I’m looking at you!) – but what do they mean?
-And how do you compare one rating from another?
-At first glance, most rating systems appear arbitrary and care more on how the reader will view the score rather than following a rubric that actually compares films.
-And some just give out a random score based on a general impression afterwards!
+And how do you compare one rating to another?
+At first glance, most rating systems appear arbitrary and care more about how the reader will view the score rather than following a rubric that actually compares films.
+And some just give out a random score based on a general impression afterward!

 So how do I overcome this?
 By creating my OWN rating criteria, of course!
 Except I have tried to compensate for some of the inadequacies and inconsistencies of other systems by basing my scale off specific elements.
 So throw out any prior conceptions about what a rating means to you and check out the breakdown below of how I rate my films.

 - Each element has the potential for one (1) point, with a total of five (5) points for each film

 - If the elements of that category are met or exceed expectations, then the full point is awarded

 - A half point is awarded when parts of the element work, but there are some issues

 - If that element is bad, zero points are awarded